20 Lucky New Year’s Traditions from Around the World

 Turkey: Smash pomegranates

 This one feels festive but messy.
-In Turkey, locals smash pomegranates on their doorways for New Year’s.
+In Turkey, locals smash pomegranates on their doorways for New Year's.
 The belief is that your good fortune in the coming year is directly proportional to the number of seeds that fly out of the fruit upon impact, so put some aggression behind that throw!
-Staying close to home this holiday?
-These are the best cities in America to celebrate New Year’s Eve.
+Find out the best places to go for family-friendly New Year's celebrations.

 Finland: Cast some metal

 If you're feeling crafty, do as the Finnish do to predict what is to come in the year ahead.
 In Finland, locals cast molten tin into water, carefully inspecting the shape it takes once it has hardened.
 An animal might mean there will be an abundance of food, while a heart could forecast love in the coming year.

 Germany: Eat a sugar pig

 Germans believe that pigs equal wealth, so for New Year's, it's commonplace to eat glücksschwein, a pig-shaped candy, for a dose of luck in your wallet.
 Made from marzipan, they're both adorable and sweet, and they're thought to bring good luck for the year ahead.
 Make your own luck with these 13 tips from people who actually kept their New Year's resolutions.